Oghma-Infinium/Revenant/README.md

 ## Installation

-**⚠ WARNINGS ⚠:**
+> [!WARNING]
-- **You must update Skyrim Special Edition to latest version on Steam to install this list.
+> **You must update Skyrim Special Edition to latest version on Steam to install this list.
 DO NOT DOWNGRADE YOUR GAME TO INSTALL THIS LIST!**

 If you are updating the modlist, you can safely skip to the [updating section](#updating-the-modlist).